etherlinkcom/docs/docs/network/fees.md

 If the backlog is less than the tolerance, the gas fee for a transaction is `minimum_base_fee_per_gas`.

-If the backlog is greater than the tolerance, Etherlink calculates the gas fee according to this equation:
+If the backlog is greater than the tolerance, Etherlink calculates the gas fee with this equation:

 $$
 \texttt{gas fee} = \texttt{minimum\_base\_fee\_per\_gas} * e ^{a * (\texttt{backlog} - \texttt{tolerance})}